Battle for Aleppo escalates, U.N. sees 'bleak moment'

 A source on the government side confirmed large mobilization by pro-Assad forces.
 The source said the shelling of recent days was in preparation for ground operations.
 A media unit run by Hezbollah, a Lebanese Shi'ite group fighting in support of Assad, said the army had made progress in northeastern Aleppo.

-Rebels repelled an attempt by pro-government militias to advance in the Sheikh Saeed area on the southern periphery of eastern Aleppo after heavy bombardment including barrel bombs, Al-Farouk Abu Bakr, a commander in the Ahrar al-Sham group, told Reuters.
+Rebels repelled an attempt by pro-government militias to advance in the Sheikh Saeed area on the southern periphery of eastern Aleppo after heavy bombardment, Al-Farouk Abu Bakr, a commander in the Ahrar al-Sham group, told Reuters.
 Syrian military officials could not immediately be reached for comment.

 In the four days since bombardment resumed on eastern Aleppo, the Observatory says it has documented 65 deaths and hundreds of injuries in east Aleppo, and four deaths and dozens of injuries in government-held west Aleppo as a result of rebel rocket fire.

-Aleppo has been the main battleground in the war this year.
-Capturing eastern Aleppo would be a major prize for Assad.
+State media said shelling killed five more people in western Aleppo on Friday.

 Hundreds of people have been killed in the east Aleppo assault since September, according to U.N. figures and rescue workers.
 Rebel shelling, meanwhile, killed dozens of people in government-held western Aleppo during a failed counter attack.

 The Observatory said government forces had targeted areas near three hospitals to keep them out of service.

-The death toll was expected to rise due to the serious nature of many of the injuries.

-Witnesses and the Observatory say rockets fired from rebel areas near the city hit central Damascus on Thursday and Friday.
-Syrian state media said one women died and others were injured in rockets fired on residential areas of Damascus on Friday.
+The government has previously denied such accusations.

+U.N. humanitarian adviser Jan Egeland said rebel groups in Aleppo had agreed in principle to a U.N. humanitarian relief plan that allows medical workers, medical supplies and food into eastern Aleppo and enables the evacuation of the sick and wounded, but operational details had yet to be agreed.

+Egeland said Russia had given positive signals about the plan but had not given an official green light.
+The United Nations had hoped to send convoys with aid for 1 million Syrians in besieged or hard-to-reach areas this month, but so far not one has reached its destination.

-(Reporting by Tom Perry, Lisa Barrington and Laila Bassam in Beirut, Tom Miles in Geneva; Writing by Tom Perry, editing by Peter Millership)
+Reporting by Tom Perry, Lisa Barrington and Laila Bassam in Beirut, Tom Miles in Geneva; Writing by Tom Perry, editing by Peter Millership